Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

   prepostcalc (widg, TRUE, IDC, (! res_idc) ?
 1 : 0, 1.0);
   if (res_idc)
   {
-    // You can decided to specify the reason of the error at this point
+    // You can announce the error of the analysis at this point
     // If needed use the value of 'res_idc' to select the error message to diplay show_error ("The IDC calculation has failed", 0, widg);
   }